VyprVPN Review: Solid Performance and Security

 Specs

-Client platforms: Windows, Mac, Linux, Android, iOS, open-source routers, Anonabox, Blackphone, Apple TV, Kodi, Android TV, Synology NAS
+Client platforms: Windows, Mac, Linux, Android, iOS, DDWRT, macOS, GLiNet routers, Android TV.

 Payment options: Credit cards, PayPal, Alipay